medialize/ally.js/docs/api/util.md

 ### Mutate Element.className (classList)

 `util/toggle-class` mutates a given element's `class` attribute without using [`classList`](https://developer.mozilla.org/en/docs/Web/API/Element/classList), as this is not consistently available on `Element` and `SVGEelement`.

+### Reset scroll positions

+`util/reset-scrolling` collects the scroll positions of the given element's ancestors.
+The function returned as a result will reset the elements to the collected elements' positions.
+This is useful to revert the effect of an operation that causes unpreventable scrolling.